jonnycomes/survivorpy/README.md

 # SurvivorPy

 SurvivorPy is a Python wrapper of the data from the R package [survivoR](https://github.com/doehm/survivoR).
-It enables easy access to clean, structured data on contestants, seasons, episodes, votes, and more from the reality show *Survivor*—directly from Python, using familiar `pandas` dataframes.
+It enables Python coders easy access to clean, structured data on contestants, seasons, episodes, votes, and more from the reality show *Survivor*—directly from Python, using familiar `pandas` dataframes.

 SurvivorPy syncs its data with survivoR on a weekly basis, ensuring the data reflects recent updates to the survivoR package.